morand-g/maldives-corals/README.md

 ## <span id="anchor-12"></span>Statistics and Results

 All the results mentioned in the paper can be calculated from the database using the *Results* jupyter notebook.
-To reproduce our results, we recommend using the database we published on SEANOE rather than generating it again, as it takes several weeks.
-To do this, you will need to setup a SQL server and import our database, and update the credentials in the *Statistics/sql.py* file.
+To reproduce our results, we recommend using the database we published on [SEANOE](https://doi.org/10.17882/77361) rather than generating it again, as it takes several weeks.
+To do this, you will need to setup a MySQL server and import our database, and update the credentials in the *Statistics/sql.py* file.